melchiorhering/Automating-DS-DE-Workflows/src/README.md

 > This re-architecture makes **Spider2‑V agent benchmarking scalable, modular, and future‑proof.**
 > All in Python.
 All reproducible.
 All ready for real-world LLM agents.

-Would you like this saved as a markdown file or turned into a figure for your paper or README?